Pico/Rimpau: Rimpau Loop

 In 1920, the Los Angeles Railway ("Yellow Cars") extended its "P" Pico Blvd. streetcar line to Rimpau Street, about a block away from the PE's Vineyard Junction.

 Dissatisfied with PE’s service and fares, the City of Santa Monica began running its own bus service along Pico Boulevard on April 14, 1928.
 The combination of Santa Monica’s bus and the Yellow Car offered a lower fare than PE between Santa Monica and LA.
 PE eventually discontinued its Pico bus line, and in 1935, the Los Angeles Railway and Santa Monica made their partnership permanent with the construction of the Rimpau Loop, a bus-to-streetcar transfer station.

 The P Yellow Car line was transferred to the Los Angeles Metropolitan Transit Authority in 1958.
 Service was converted to motor coach operation on March 31, 1963.

 Santa Monica was prevented from operating any buses east of Rimpau, and the transfer arrangement remained in place for decades.

 Pico/Rimpau Transit Center

 In 2006, as part of the redevelopment of the former Sears Pico site, a new "Pico/Rimpau Transit Center" was built, offering more passenger amenities.

-As of 2021, Big Blue Bus (the current name of Santa Monica Municipal Bus Lines) still operates Line 7 (including Rapid and Express variants) between Pico/Rimpau and Santa Monica and the Los Angeles County Metropolitan Transportation Authority operates Line 30 between Pico/Rimpau and Downtown Los Angeles.
+As of 2021, Big Blue Bus (the current name of Santa Monica Municipal Bus Lines) still operates Line 7 between Pico/Rimpau and Santa Monica and the Los Angeles County Metropolitan Transportation Authority operates Line 30 between Pico/Rimpau and Downtown Los Angeles.

+The Pico/Rimpau Transit Center is a proposed station on the K Line Northern Extension light rail, which will open in 2047.